-In-line with national trends, the area had seen a huge fall in footfall that had a created a situation of empty retail units.
+In line with national trends, the area had seen a huge fall in footfall that had created a situation of empty retail units.
 Regeneration of the area and repurposing of the space is proposed to reinvigorate the area and create a diverse, multi-use area designed to be of value well into the future.
 Traditionally Bolton has benefitted from economic growth generated by the textiles industry.
 As a town, it has a proud heritage and with consideration and investment, will have a proud future.

 The Agency’s brief was to raise the profile and awareness of these proposals which were to be shown to the public at a series of consultation events being held within Crompton Place shopping centre.